pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

-We're still developing our small Triangles, inside our [demos/arrow-keys.logo](./demos/arrow-keys.logo) Our smallest Triangles are not yet as symmetric as this. and our Triangles pointing up and down don't yet exactly match our Triangles pointing left and right
+We're still developing our small Triangles, inside our [demos/arrow-keys.logo](./demos/arrow-keys.logo) Our smallest Triangles are not yet as symmetric as this.
+In fact, our Triangles pointing up and down don't even exactly match our Triangles pointing left and right